cleversonledur/algorithms-golang/README.md

 # algorithms-golang
-A variety of algorithms implemented using Golang
+A variety of algorithms implemented using Golang.